Salem al-Hazmi: In the United States

 According to the FBI and the 9/11 Commission report, al-Hazmi first entered the United States on June 29, 2001, although there are numerous unconfirmed reports that he was living in San Antonio, Texas, with fellow hijacker Satam al-Suqami much earlier.
 Al-Hazmi used the controversial Visa Express program to gain entry into the country.

 Al-Hazmi moved to Paterson, New Jersey, where he lived with Hani Hanjour.
-Both were among the five hijackers who applied for Virginia identity cards at the Arlington office of the Virginia Department of Motor Vehicles on August 2, 2001, although Salem al-Hazmi already held an NJ identity card.
+Both were among the six hijackers who applied for Virginia identification cards at the Arlington office of the Virginia Department of Motor Vehicles on August 1 and 2, 2001.

 On August 27, brothers Nawaf and Salem al-Hazmi purchased flight tickets through Travelocity.com using the former's Visa card.

 With the four other Flight 77 hijackers, he worked out at a Gold's Gym in Greenbelt, Maryland, from September 2 to September 6 of the same year.